 Expectations of others comes through days, weeks, months and years of interacting with them and getting the same response from them over time.
-Today, I’m celebrating my 53rd birthday.
+This year, I’m celebrating my 56rd birthday.
 I thank God for family and friends who I’ve received well wishes from.
 The cards and gifts that I’ve received have really made me feel appreciated.
 As I sit here reflecting back on my life and going through childhood memories stored away in my mind, one distinct memory I have is of my Uncle John.

 My Uncle John was a huge man, standing 6’6” and at least 275 lbs. by my estimation.
 To go along with his large stature, he had a voice that was deep and booming.
 As a 9 year old boy, I equated his voice to a sonic boom.

 But what I remember most about my Uncle John is that he never missed my birthday.
 He would always have a card for me whether he was in town delivering it personally, or sending it by mail, I could always count on a birthday card from him.
 And inside the card was a nice crisp $20.00.

 As Christians, to have expectations of the blessing of God to reign down on us continually, we will have to do our part by spending time in fellowship with God and His Word.

 As a 9 year old, $20.00 in the 60’s made me feel like I was rich!
 When I reached 10 years old, the $20.00 bill increased to $50.00.
 I remember looking forward to my birthday for no other reason than receiving my birthday card from Uncle John.

 It’s funny how we can become conditioned to certain things in our lives.
 The conditioning we receive as children can last a lifetime.
 My Uncle John passed away in 1980 and with every card I’ve received since then, there is a brief sense of sadness that grips me when I open the card and find no money inside.